Skip to Main Content

 Contact a Dedicated Portland Car Accident Attorney

-If you or someone you know is injured in a car accident caused by a drunk driver, contact a skilled Portland car accident attorney today.
-At the Johnston Law Firm, we can help you get the compensation you need to recover from your injuries, including medical expenses, lost wages, and property damages, as well as compensation for your pain and suffering.
+If you or someone you know is injured in a car accident caused by a drunk driver, contact a skilled Oregon car accident attorney today.
+At Johnston Law Firm, we can help you get the compensation you need to recover from your injuries, including medical expenses, lost wages, and property damages, as well as compensation for your pain and suffering.
 Serving Portland and the surrounding areas, we provide professional, aggressive legal representation to people injured in all types of motor vehicle accidents.
 Call or contact us online today for a free consultation.

 About